 If you are using a USB adapter, you may unplug the adapter and reconnect it.

 - Steps to done on Access Point

 Following steps can be done only if you have access to the Access Point(AP) / Router.
 If you are doubting where there is no signal from router or AP, follow the steps below.

 Other troubleshooting steps for frequent WiFi disconnection are:

 - Changing the Wireless Channel to fix frequent disconnection

-Some times if there are some other signals using same channel, you may face frequent disconnection issues due to interference.
+Some times if there are some other signals using same channel, you may face intermittent issues due to interference.
 So changing channel is a good choice.

 Change Channel to improve Signal Quality

 - Change wireless security to fix frequent WiFi disconnection